The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Introduction

 We make several contributions.
-First, we formalize the DS-Hypothesis with explicit policy decomposition and mathematically characterize when gradient signals can be cleanly attributed to specific policy component.
-Second, we provide a first-principles mechanistic account of why RL training algorithms like GRPO induce self-reflection capabilities while SFT does not, grounded in the gradient attribution properties of their respective objectives.
-Third, we empirically validate the framework's predictive power by training models on arithmetic reasoning tasks and demonstrating that: (i) the framework accurately predicts model performance using calibrated $\pi_{sample}$ and $\pi_d$ parameters; (ii) RL training indeed improves $\pi_d$ more than $\pi_{sample}$; and (iii) generalization to out-of-distribution tasks is primarily limited by $\pi_{sample}$ rather than $\pi_d$, as the framework predicts.
-Finally, we use the framework to explain documented empirical phenomena, including why SFT models exhibit the "echoing effect"\footnote{\cite{kang2025trymattersrevisitingrole} found that SFT-trained thinking models never learn to discriminate between correct and incorrect answers; post-reflection answers largely echo pre-reflection ones.} and why reflection-rich SFT data improves first-answer accuracy without enabling genuine self-correction.
+First, we formalize the DS-Hypothesis and mathematically characterize when gradient signals can be cleanly attributed to specific policy components.
+Second, we provide a first-principles mechanistic account of why RL algorithms like GRPO induce self-reflection while SFT does not.
+Third, we empirically validate the framework on arithmetic reasoning tasks, demonstrating that: (i) the framework accurately predicts model performance; (ii) RL improves $\pi_d$ more than $\pi_{sample}$; and (iii) out-of-distribution generalization is primarily limited by $\pi_{sample}$.
+Finally, we explain documented phenomena including the "echoing effect"\footnote{\cite{kang2025trymattersrevisitingrole} found that SFT-trained thinking models never discriminate between correct and incorrect answers; post-reflection answers largely echo pre-reflection ones.} and why reflection-rich SFT data improves first-answer accuracy without enabling genuine self-correction.